 About the Commissioner

-Javier D. Souto was reelected to office as a Miami-Dade County Commissioner representing District 10 in August 2010.
+Javier D. Souto has served as Miami-Dade County Commissioner, representing District 10 uninterruptedly since April 1993, and was most recently reelected to office in August 2014.
 His Commission District includes portions of Kendall, Westchester and Fontainebleau.

-Currently, Commissioner Souto serves as the Chair of the Cultural Affairs & Recreation Committee, which oversees all matters concerning parks, libraries, museums, and cultural activities in Miami-Dade County.
-He is also a member of the Economic Development and Port Miami Committee, as well as the Health and Social Services Committee.
+Currently, Commissioner Souto serves as the Chair of the Cultural Affairs & Recreation Committee, which oversees parks, libraries, museums, and cultural activities in Miami-Dade County.
+He is also a member of the Economic Development and Port Miami Committee, as well as the Vice Chair of the Health and Social Services Committee.

 Commissioner Souto was elected to the Florida House of Representatives in November 1984 and was reelected in 1986.
 In the Florida House he served on the Appropriations; Finance and Taxation, Judiciary; Criminal Justice; and Higher Education Committees, and was part of the Republican leadership.

 Commissioner Souto is a veteran of the Bay of Pigs Invasion (a founding member, #2504) where he was active in the Infiltration Teams.
-He served for several years, after the Bay of Pigs, with the CIA sponsored Special Missions groups.
+He served for several years, after the Bay of Pigs, with the CIA (Miami office).
 He is also a Realtor.
-For almost 25 years he worked for Burroughs Wellcome Co., now GlaxoSmithKline in Marketing, Sales and Management.
+For almost 25 years he worked for Burroughs Wellcome Co., now GlaxoSmithKline, in Marketing, Sales and Management.
 He is retired from that pharmaceutical firm.

 Commissioner Souto has maintained a close relationship with the community through appointments to various organizations.
-He served on the Board of Directors for the Child Abuse Prevention Program of South Florida and the Alliance for the Aging, and was also a member of the Dade County Civil Defense, the Lions, Kiwanis and Rotary Clubs.
+He served on the Board of Directors for the Child Abuse Prevention Program of South Florida and the Alliance for the Aging, Miami High School and Braddock High School, and was also a member of the Dade County Civil Defense, the Lions, Kiwanis and Rotary Clubs.
 He was Vice President of the Bay of Pigs Veterans Association.
-He was also one of the two Commissioners representing the County in the Public Health Trust, appointed by the Chair of the BCC.
+He was also one of the two Commissioners representing the County in the Public Health Trust, appointed by the Chair of the BCC and serving for over 10 years.

 Commissioner Souto is married to Berta Cepero.
 They have three adult children: Javier, Laura, and Frank, as well as eight grandchildren: Cristina, Alina, Brock, Amanda, Astrid, Natalie, Nicole and Lauren.
-Commissioner Souto and his wife have lived in the Westchester area of Miami-Dade County for the past 41 years.
-Commissioner Souto arrived in Dade County from Cuba on March 25, 1960, and has lived in Miami, Florida ever since.Back to Top Page Last Edited: Thu Aug 8, 2013 12:03:30 PM
+Commissioner Souto and his wife have lived in the Westchester area of Miami-Dade County for the past 45 years, interrupted only by his participation in the Bay of Pigs invasion.
+Commissioner Souto arrived in Dade County from Cuba on March 25, 1960, and has lived in Miami ever since.Back to Top Page Last Edited: Thu Nov 20, 2014 1:09:25 PM

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.